-We asked some of our customers to tell us a bit about their alopecia experience, here’s what they said:
+Last year we asked some of our customers to tell us a bit about their alopecia experience, here’s what they said:

 @gillmcnicoll “I lost all my hair in about 8 weeks 2 years ago.
 While I’m mostly at peace with it…sometimes putting on fabulous hair helps me deal and gives me my confidence back”

 @nert.alert “It took a lot of hard work, but I started to realise that I was still me, wig on or off.
 And that the best thing about me wasn’t my hair, but me.
 If we can de-stigmatize female baldness and wearing wigs I think we can save other girls and women from feeling the shame and sense of loss that I struggled with for years.”

 @fiend_grrl “The first time I had alopecia was when I was about 10 years old, which just consisted of a few bald patches…I’m 25 and just finished giving birth to my second son, all of a sudden I’m losing the hair on my head, my eyebrows, eyelashes, nose hairs, arm hairs and leg hairs.”